Latest update: 10/8/2025

 Each turn of the game lasts until all units on the board have been activated.

 Players rolls at the start of the turn to ascertain who will activate a unit first.
 All rolls in this game use 12-sided dice.
 The player who rolls the higher number activates a unit first.
+If the roll is a tie, then each player re-rolls the dice

 A unit is activated by the player who won the turn roll.
 A unit is then activated by the player going second.
 The players continue to rotate until all the units have been activated.
 If one player still has several units to activate once the other player has finished, they continue until all the units acted.